Genome Integrity & Nucleic Acid Immunity

 Dynamic SMC architecture

-Our research focuses on the multi-subunit SMC ATPase complexes, which play a crucial role in organizing chromosomes by bringing together distal segments of a chromosome.
-The current theory is that these complexes are responsible for actively extruding DNA loops through the use of the SMC DNA motor.
-These motors are able to take large steps along the DNA and bypass obstacles, while also maintaining directionality over long periods of time.
+Our research focuses on the multi-subunit SMC ATPase complexes, which play a crucial role in organizing chromosomes by forming DNA loops, thus bringing together distal segments of chromosomes.
+These complexes are ATP-powered DNA motors that actively extrude DNA loops; they take large steps along the DNA and are able to bypass obstacles, while also maintaining directionality over long periods of time.
 To gain a better understanding of the mechanisms behind this process, we are studying bacterial SMC complexes and the yeast Smc5/6 complex using biochemical techniques and cryo-electron microscopy at the Dubochet Center for Imaging in Lausanne (@DCI_EM).
 Our work has led to the development of the DNA segment capture model, which we are now testing.

 SMC Wadjet systems in bacterial immunity